akheron/wings-reverse/README.md

 core=normal
 ```

-By default, DosBox uses the dynamic core if possible.
+By default, DOSBox uses the dynamic core if possible.
 It doesn't allow for instruction stepping.

 Run `DEBUG.COM WINGS.EXE` to break at program startup.